Satyam scandal: Aftermath

 The Indian Government has stated that it may provide temporary direct or indirect liquidity support to the company.
 However, whether employment will continue at pre-crisis levels, particularly for new recruits, is questionable.

 On 14 January 2009, Price Waterhouse, the Indian division of PricewaterhouseCoopers, announced that its reliance on potentially false information provided by the management of Satyam may have rendered its audit reports "inaccurate and unreliable".

 On 22 January 2009, CID told in court that the actual number of employees is only 40,000 and not 53,000 as reported earlier and that Mr. Raju had been allegedly withdrawing ₹200 million every month for paying these 13,000 non-existent employees.

 The Indian government designated A. S. Murthy to become the new CEO of Satyam effective 5 February 2009.
 Special advisors were also appointed, Homi Khusrokhan of Tata Chemicals and Chartered Accountant T. N. Manoharan.

 On 4 November 2011, the Supreme Court granted bail to Ramalinga Raju, as well as two others accused in the scandal, since the investigation agency CBI had failed to file a charge sheet, despite having already had 33 months (from the time of Raju's arrest) to do so.

 On 15 September 2014, the special CBI court hearing the case asked the concerned parties to appear before the court on 27 October 2014.
 Date of judgement was to have been indicated later on that day.

 On 9 April 2015, Raju and nine others were found guilty of collaborating to inflate the company's revenue, falsifying accounts and income tax returns, and fabricating invoices, among other findings, and sentenced to seven years imprisonment by Hyderabad court.
 Kunjumani and his brother were also fined by the court 55 million rupees (US$883,960) each.

 Acquisition of Satyam by Mahindra Group

 On 13 April 2009, via a formal public auction process, a 31% stake in Satyam was purchased by Mahindra & Mahindra owned company Tech Mahindra, as part of its diversification strategy.
 Effective July 2009, Satyam rebranded its services under the new Mahindra management as "Mahindra Satyam".
 After a delay due to tax issues Tech Mahindra announced its merger with Mahindra Satyam on 21 March 2012, after the board of two companies gave the approval.
-The companies are merged legally on 25 June 2013.
+The companies merged legally on 25 June 2013.